Our facilitators have recently run away with the Circus.

 Nicola, employed in the education sector for 19 years as a Digital Technology Teacher, Whole School ICT Co-Ordinator and as a Director of e-Learning, is a founder of and Director at Digital Circus.
 An experienced Digital Technology professional with an extensive background in education and e-Learning professional development.

-Toni is an educator passionate about 21st century learning and all things digital.
+Toni is an educator passionate about future focused learning and all things digital.
 She brings teaching experience from years 1-6 and has held Senior management and Digital teaching and learning leadership roles.
-Toni is a lifelong learner having completed a Post-graduate Certificate and currently completing a Masters specialising in Digital Professional Development.
+Toni is a lifelong learner having completed a Post-graduate Certificate and a Masters specialising in Digital Professional Development.
 She enjoys developing teacher knowledge with a hands-on approach and supporting teachers to build on what they already do in their classrooms.
+Toni is Team Leader of our Facilitation team.

 Juliet has joined Digital Circus in 2019, with 8 years of experience as a classroom teacher, including working in an ILE.
 Having taught in the Junior School for much of her teaching career, Juliet brings practical knowledge of how we can ensure our youngest learners become Digitally Capable.
 Juliet thrives on connecting learners, and was involved with @KidsedchatNZ for 5 years.
 A Google Certified Innovator, Juliet has continues to model lifelong learning, recently completing a Post-Graduate Certificate in Digital and Collaborative learning.